ietf/tao/Tao.md

 This section discusses Internet-Drafts and RFCs in the IETF stream, that is, it describes how documents are produced and advanced within the IETF.
 For a brief note on other RFC streams, see Section 2.2.5.

-If you're a new IETF participant and are looking for a particular RFC or Internet-Draft, go to the RFC Editor's web pages, [https://www.rfc-editor.org/retrieve].
-That site also has links to other RFC collections, many with search capabilities.
-If you know the number of the RFC you're looking for, go to the RFC Editor's RFC pages, [http://www.rfc-editor.org/rfc.html].
-For Internet-Drafts, a good resource is the IETF web site, [https://datatracker.ietf.org/doc], where you can search by title and keyword.
+If you're a new IETF participant and are looking for a particular RFC or Internet-Draft, go to the IETF Datatracker [https://datatracker.ietf.org/].
+That site has many search capabilities and can help you find the right document and information about its status, dependencies, potential updates and other information.
+Another entry point for searching and navigating RFCs is Mark Nottingham's EveryRFC [https://everyrfc.org/].

 6.1 Getting an RFC Published